A great way to engage readers and complement your written work by producing a video that summarizes your IEEE journal article.

 The video will be published alongside your article in the IEEE Xplore® Digital Library.
 Include the video summary along with the rest of your article during submission so that it can be peer reviewed.

 See if your institution has high-quality video camera equipment available.
 This will produce much higher-quality video than a phone or computer webcam.
-Use a tripod or another stable surface to eliminate shakiness in the video.
+Use a tripod or other stable surface to eliminate shakiness in the video.

 Finding the right balance of light is key to producing a good video.
 Try a few test shots with different lighting options to discover what works best.
 Your camera may have a “white balance” feature that removes unrealistic color casts and improves contrast between the subject and the background.

 The microphone in your video camera may be insufficient to create high-quality audio for your video.
-To overcome this problem you can record the audio separately on a computer and edit it into the video later, or use a separate microphone plugged directly into the video camera.
+To overcome this problem, you can record the audio separately on a computer and edit it into the video later, or use a separate microphone plugged directly into the video camera.

 If you wish, you may narrate the video and explain your research directly to your audience.
-To do so, prepare and rehearse a detailed script for the video, paying special attention to the pace of the script.
+To do so, prepare and rehearse a detailed script for the video.
+Pay special attention to the pace of the script.
 Test your draft script with peers and ask for feedback.
 You may ask someone else to narrate the video if you prefer, but it is usually best to hear directly from one of the article’s authors.